bongiovimatthew-microsoft/pedestrian-map-seattle/docs/create-your-own-cleaner.md

 ### Test the cleaner
 In addition to creating a new implementation of **ICleaner**, you should create a test file to perform basic query testing of your new cleaner.

-### Handle API paging
-Many data sources perform request paging if the data being returned is too large.
-Your cleaner should handle this paging, and return a single GeoJSON blob from ```GetData()```.

 ### Handle API keys
 Many data sources you use will require an API key for access.
 You should add your API key to the ```ApiKeyManager.py``` class under **/dataLayer/**.